sheltata/resource-gotm-case/positioning.md

 ## Context

-Self-development market is saturated and fragmented.
+The self-development space is saturated with content but lacks structure.

+Users are exposed to large volumes of advice, but struggle to translate it into personal clarity or action.

+## Core Problem

+The problem is not lack of information.

-Users are not lacking content — they lack structured self-understanding.
+The problem is lack of structured self-understanding.

-## Positioning
+## Positioning Shift

 From:
 self-development content